 Fused labia is the term used when the labia majora are joined together.
 It is quite common in children and normally develops at around the age of 1 or 2.
-The labia almost always separates by the time the child finishes puberty.
+The labia almost always separate by the time the child finishes puberty.

 The best thing to do is leave the labia alone.
 If the fusion is causing your child problems (for example, with going to the toilet) talk to your doctor about whether creams or massage can help.
-Surgery is a last resort because there's a high risk that the labia will simply fuse again.
+Surgery is a last resort because there's a high risk that the labia will fuse again.

 Swelling of the labia

 If your labia are swollen, it could be the sign of a yeast infection, or an imbalance of bacteria in the vagina (called bacterial vaginosis), an allergy or an infection.
 It could also just be due to friction from having sex.

 If it’s getting worse and you also have pain, itching, there is a strong smell, an unusual discharge from your vagina or a lump or bump on the labia, talk to your doctor.
 Any treatment will depend on what’s causing the swelling.

 The Bartholin's glands are on each side of the vagina.
 If they get blocked, a cyst (a tender or painful lump) can form.
 The cyst can become infected, with a build-up of pus that will need to be treated with antibiotics.
 Sometimes Bartholin’s cysts can develop into an abscess.